islandoftex/texlive/README.md

 or any other tag.

+If you want to pull these images from Docker Hub, simply use

+    FROM texlive/texlive:latest

+or any other tag.

 For some tutorials on using these images within a Docker workflow, have a look at the posts listed on our [wiki page](https://gitlab.com/islandoftex/images/texlive/-/wikis/home).